-We provide prevention and settlement/ resettlement services in Dublin, Cavan, Kildare, Louth, Meath and Wicklow.
-We also provide some complementary outreach/ emergency housing services in Cavan, Meath, Wicklow and Kildare.
-60% of households were families (two adults living as a couple or any household including children and/or adult dependents) and 40% of households had single occupants.
-The majority of clients accessed Settlement/Resettlement and Prevention services, as follows:
+We continue to provide prevention and settlement / resettlement services in Dublin, Cavan, Kildare, Louth, Meath and Wicklow.
+We also provide some complementary outreach/emergency housing services in Cavan, Meath, Wicklow and Kildare.
+Of those that accessed our services 47% of households were families (two adults living as a couple or any household including children and/or adult dependents) and 52% of households had single occupants.
+Most of our clients accessed Settlement/Resettlement and Prevention services, as follows:

-- Settlement/Resettlement services: 1,201 unique adults and 1061 children across Dublin, Cavan, Kildare, Louth, Meath and Wicklow were supported to move from homelessness or out of insecure or inadequate housing into a tenancy.
-Of these, 1,112 adults and 920 children were in Dublin. - Prevention: 219 adults and 139 children were supported to prevent them from becoming homeless across the counties of intervention.
-Of these, 138 adults and 57 children were in Dublin.
+- Settlement/Resettlement services: 1,072 unique adults and 734 children across Dublin, Cavan, Kildare, Louth, Meath and Wicklow were supported to move from homelessness or out of insecure or inadequate housing into a tenancy.
+Of these, 874 adults and 584 children were in Dublin. - Prevention: 376 adults and 279 children were supported to prevent them from becoming homeless across the counties of intervention.
+Of these, 231 adults and 133 children were in Dublin.